Luis Hernández (figure skater)

 Luis Hernandez Olea (born March 11, 1984, in Guadalajara, Mexico) is a Mexican former competitive figure skater.
 He was a 6-time Mexican National champion.
 Representing Mexico at 4 World Championships.
 In 2008, he placed 15th at the Four Continents Championships.
-Highest finish ever by a male skater from Mexico.
+This is the highest finish ever by a male skater from Mexico in the Four Continents Championships.
 He previously competed at the United States Figure Skating Championships, placing 7th as a novice in 2002 and 11th in 2003.
 He was formerly coached by Frank Carroll.